Taj Mohammad Wardak

-Taj Mohammad Wardak is an Afghan politician, from the Pashtun ethnic group.

-He spent some of the period of the Taliban's administration in the United States of America, and became an American citizen.
+Taj Mohammad Wardak is an Afghan politician from the National Independence Party of Afghanistan (Hezb-e Isteqlal Milli Afghanistan).
+An ethnic Pashtun, he spent some of the period of the Taliban's administration in the United States of America, and became an American citizen.

 Early political career

-In the mid-1960s Wardak held the position of Deputy Governor of Badakhshan Province In the 1970s he served as Governor of Badakhshan Province and Governor of Laghman Province.
+On 19 June 1965, Wardak was appointed as the Deputy Governor of Badakhshan Province.
+In the 1970s, he served as Governor of Badakhshan.
+After serving as President of the Inspection Department in the Ministry of Interior, Wardak was appointed as Governor of Laghman on 17 June 1972.

 Governor of Paktia

 Wardak was appointed Governor of Paktia province in Afghanistan in the winter of 2002.
 He served for only a few months due to opposition from local warlord Pacha Khan Zadran.